kubernetes/enhancements/keps/sig-instrumentation/1661-event-api-migration/README.md

 ### Usability Issues With the Current API

 Users would like to be able to use Events also for debugging and trace analysis of Kubernetes clusters.
 Current implementation makes it hard for the following reasons:
-1s granularity of timestamps (system reacts much quicker than that, making it more or less unusable), deduplication, that leaves only count and, first and last timestamps (e.g. when Controller is creating a number of Pods information about it is deduplicated), `InvolvedObject`, `Message`, `Reason` and `Source` semantics are far from obvious.
-If we treat `Event` as a sentence object of this sentence is stored either in `Message` (if the subject is a Kubernetes object (e.g. Controller)), or in `InvolvedObject`, if the subject is some kind of a controller (e.g. Kubelet). hard to query for interesting series using standard tools (e.g. all Events mentioning given Pod is pretty much impossible because of deduplication logic)
+* 1s granularity of timestamps (system reacts much quicker than that, making it more or less unusable),
+* deduplication, that leaves only count and, first and last timestamps (e.g. when Controller is creating a number of Pods information about it is deduplicated),
+* `InvolvedObject`, `Message`, `Reason` and `Source` semantics are far from obvious.
+If we treat `Event` as a sentence object of this sentence is stored either in `Message` (if the subject is a Kubernetes object (e.g. Controller)), or in `InvolvedObject`, if the subject is some kind of a controller (e.g. Kubelet).
+* hard to query for interesting series using standard tools (e.g. all Events mentioning given Pod is pretty much impossible because of deduplication logic),
-As semantic information is passed in the message, which in turn is ignored by the deduplication logic it is not clear that this mechanism will not cause deduplication of Events that are completely different.
+* as semantic information is passed in the message, which in turn is ignored by the deduplication logic it is not clear that this mechanism will not cause deduplication of Events that are completely different.

 ## Proposal